Sexual abstinence: Judaism

 Judaism forbids intercourse outside marriage (which is termed znut or promiscuity), but has no ideal of chastity.
 Within marriage abstinence is also required during and following a woman's menstruation.
 The husband is not allowed to deprive sex from his wife, even if she is not fertile (known as mitzvat onah).

 Associated practices

 Among some groups of people, the wearing of a purity ring is a reminder to oneself and others, that they are practicing sexual abstinence.
 In order to aid their sobriety, some sexual abstinents partake in the usage of anaphrodisiacs.

 Historically, some individuals were said to wear a chastity belt, a locking item of clothing designed to prevent sexual intercourse.
 They were used to protect the wearer from rape or temptation.
 Some devices have been designed with additional features to prevent masturbation.
 Chastity belts have been created for males and females, ostensibly for the purpose of chastity.

+Masturbation

+In the 2010s and 2020s, promotion of abstinence from masturbation for health reasons generated millions of views on social media.
+The medical claims made were generally unsupported by any scientific evidence, and urologist Ashley Winter pointed out that voluntary ejaculation is in many men simply replaced by involuntary nocturnal emissions.
+Unsubstantiated claims included that abstaining from masturbation would "reboot" the brain, increase testosterone, strength, manliness, economic success, and sexual confidence; and resolve problems like erectile dysfunction, depression, and bad skin.
+Medical experts worried that participation in efforts like 90-day abstinence routines could worsen mental health problems like anxiety and depression, especially for those who cannot complete the abstinence period.
+Some commentators have also criticized the concept of masculinity promoted in masturbation abstinence forums like NoFap as toxic and misogynist.

+Abstinence from masturbation has been advocated by some white supremacists since the early 20th century, including modern groups like the Proud Boys and leaders like David Duke (who endorses an unsubstantiated anti-Semitic conspiracy theory that Jews are using pornography to undermine white men).